AriFordsham/GHCWiki/performance/tests.md

 ### Remaining Work

-- CircleCI must push test restults (git notes) to the git.haskell.com repo.
+- CircleCI must push test results (git notes) to the git.haskell.com repo.
 - Hear the concerns of the Haskell community.

 ## Future work